opentable/grunt-mount/README.md

   mount: {
     share: {
       options: {
+        windows: {                      // windows specific options
+          driveLetter: "X"
+        },
+        '*nix': {                       // *nix specific options
-        mountPoint: "/mnt/share", // on *nix systems this is a folder, on windows this should be a drive letter
+          mountPoint: "/mnt/share",     // can be relative or absolute
-        path: "//server/share", // the share you want to mount
-        fileSystem: "smbfs", // equivalent to -t [smbfs|cifs|nfs] etc
+          fileSystem: "smbfs",          // equivalent to 'mount -t [smbfs|cifs|nfs]'
-        createMountPoint: true, // on *nix create the mount-point directory
+          createMountPoint: true        // create the mount-point directory if it doesn't exist },
+        share: {
+          host: "my.server.com",
+          folder: "/path/to/folder"     // paths can be windows or *nix style (will be normalised) },
         username: "someuser",
         password: "password"
       }